frobiac/adnw/README.md

 Credits
 -------
+USB device support depends on the [LUFA][lufa] framework by Dean Camera.

 The driver was originally based on humblehackers [hhkb firmware][hhkb], but I found some things (while pretty neat and cleanly implemented) a little too difficult to adjust, so I revamped everything but the most basic USB code.

 Implementation of mousekey layer, KEYMAP macro and other neat ideas borrowed from the very advanced [tmk_firmware][tmk].